sergei-mironov/vsim/README.md

   very inefficient since it scans every signal in the model in order to get it's time of activation.
 Suprisingly, this approach is the best I were able to implement (I've tried to sort global signal list and parallelisation)

+* Signal assignments work as if they were declared as 'transport' (BUG)

 Webserver
 ---------